lowleveldesign/dotnet-netrace/README.md

                                given keyword (case insensitive).
 Does not
                                impact the summary.
   -b, --bytes                Dump packet bytes to the console.
-  -c, --children             Trace process and all its children.
+  -c, --children             Trace process and all its children. (requires ADMIN)
       --newconsole           Start the process in a new console window.
   -h, --help                 Show this message and exit.
   -?
 Show this message and exit.